The impact of COVID-19 has been vast for many businesses, all over the world.

 They have been forced into difficult and often impossible positions; struggling to adapt, plan and deliver to a customer base they are desperate to keep and support.

-With lockdown measures still remaining restrictive, and many individuals still hesitant to venture outside for their regular shopping, the increase in ecommerce shows no sign of slowing down.
+With lockdown measures still remaining somewhat restrictive, and many individuals still hesitant to venture outside for their regular shopping, the increase in ecommerce shows no sign of slowing down.

 In fact, as these businesses have made it so easy for customers to purchase online, this may become the preferred retail channel for many customers, long after lockdown is lifted.